2015-18 Where’s My Igloo Gone?

 2014-15 Chocolate – The Cabaret!

-A series of three interlinked projects.
+A series of two (at the moment) interlinked projects.
 We started with Igloo, a multi-sensory participatory performance experience exploring climate change.
-In development.
 Selected to pitch at the 2013 ISAN conference.
 Supported by the CATH Project (AHRC/University of Birmingham).

 2012 Blah blah blah 2: The Irigaray Lecture

 Comic participatory performance ‘lecture’ about how we communicate with each other.
 Collaboration with Graeme Rose.
-Selected for Fierce Festival Pilot Night.
+Selected for Fierce Festival Pilot Night 2012.

 2011 Blah blah blah 1